geysertimes/geysertimes.github.io/docs/users/edit-reaction.md

   <TabItem value="web" label="Website">

     * Visit [GeyserTimes](https://geysertimes.org) with your browser.
-    * Login to your account.
+    * Log in to your account.
-    * Open the eruption or note you want to delete the confirm.
+    * Open the eruption or note that you confirmed.
     * In the tabs, click **Confirms**.
     * In the card of the confirm, click **Delete**.
     * Click **OK** in the dialog to proceed.